 Poor valves or a malfunctioning emergency release mechanism can also result in the pipe suddenly bursting or releasing potentially dangerous chemicals all over the workers who are handling the cargo.
 There is video evidence of what happens when a Chiksan component causes fluid to transfer at much higher pressures than it can handle—it causes the pipe to detach suddenly and unsafely, spilling oil or releasing gas into the surrounding air.

-If you were injured by a malfunctioning Chiksan pipe, the award-winning legal team at Arnold & Itkin is ready to advocate on your behalf.
-We have extensive maritime law experience and have helped hundreds of injured maritime workers receive monetary compensation for sustained damages.
+If a malfunctioning Chiksan pipe injured you, Arnold & Itkin is ready to help.
+We have extensive experience and have helped hundreds of injured maritime workers receive compensation for sustained damages.

 The pipes can be connected by hammer unions and tightened by belting and nut lugs.
 If any of this process wasn’t done correctly, a piece of the pipe was damaged, or a lug nut was loosened, a serious accident could occur.
 In the fast moving environment of an oil rig, a small setback or extra task could be tough for a worker or company owner to get to.
 However, that small, overlooked task may lead to something as serious as a Chiksan pipe burst.